k-barton/komodor/README.md

 * R package manager
 * R working directory can be changed from _Places_ pane (in the context menu)

+This add-on provides a file type named __“R\_extended”__ to avoid conflict with Komodo's built-in R syntax highlighter.
+Code completion and syntax checking works only with “R\_extended” not “R“.

 No additional R packages are required, however your R installation needs to have Tcl capability (R: `capabilities("tcltk")`).
 See also _Known issues_ below.

 **Main API functions**

-*  in Komodo: `sv.r.eval` and `sv.r.evalAsync` JavaScript functions execute a command in R and return the output.
+*  in Komodo: `kor.r.evalUserCmd` JavaScript function sends a command to R.
 *  in R: `koCmd` executes a JavaScript command in Komodo and returns the result if any.
+*  For more advances uses, CommonJS module `"kor/r"` (or `kor.r` object in the main `window`) has functions to perform various tasks _via_ R, and the `"kor/connector"` module has more low level functions for communication between R and Komodo, of which `require("kor/connector").evalAsync(command, callback)` is the most useful.

 **Some other, obscure features:**